 The Securities and Exchange Commission and state securities regulators have not approved or disapproved these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.

 The underwriters expect to deliver the ADSs to purchasers on , 2013.

-Deutsche Bank Securities

-(in alphabetical order)

-Goldman Sachs (Asia) L.L.C.
+Deutsche Bank Securities Goldman Sachs (Asia) L.L.C.
+Oppenheimer & Co. (in alphabetical order) Piper Jaffray 2013